-- Coronavirus Updates, College Board - Regular updates on all College Board programs (SAT, AP, etc.) impacted by COVID-19 - Relief and Assistance: COVID-19 Resources for Students, Rise First - This page serves as a consolidated directory of resources offered by businesses, organizations, universities, and people in response to the devastating effects of COVID-19 on first-generation and/or low-income college students across the country. - COVID-19 Blog: FGLI COVID-19 Stories, Rise First - COVID-19 has greatly impacted many people around the world, especially first-generation and/or low-income (FGLI) students.
+- COVID-19 Resources for Students, CollegeBound Foundation - Maryland-specific links and resources on topics including Communicating in Times of Uncertainty, Maryland Colleges / Universities COVID-19 Resource pages, academic assistance, employment, medical assistance, food assistance, scholarships and emergency funding, and much more - Coronavirus Updates, College Board - Regular updates on all College Board programs (SAT, AP, etc.) impacted by COVID-19 - Relief and Assistance: COVID-19 Resources for Students, Rise First - This page serves as a consolidated directory of resources offered by businesses, organizations, universities, and people in response to the devastating effects of COVID-19 on first-generation and/or low-income college students across the country. - NACAC College Admission Status Update 2.0 Coronavirus Impact, National Association for College Admission Counseling - COVID-19 Blog: FGLI COVID-19 Stories, Rise First - COVID-19 has greatly impacted many people around the world, especially first-generation and/or low-income (FGLI) students.
 With this special edition COVID-19 blog initiative, Rise First hopes to achieve three key objectives: - 1.
 Raise awareness of the challenges FGLI students are experiencing during this unprecedented crisis, - 2.
 Provide a platform for FGLI students to share their stories, - 3.
-Offer support to the best of our ability (through financial assistance and a curated COVID-19 resources list) - 5 Ways the COVID-19 Pandemic Could Affect Your College Application, The Conversation - Resources Students Need During the COVID-19 Pandemic, CollegeXpress - LISTEN: How Coronavirus Has Upended College Admissions, NPR
+Offer support to the best of our ability (through financial assistance and a curated COVID-19 resources list) - 5 Ways the COVID-19 Pandemic Could Affect Your College Application, The Conversation - Impact of COVID-19 on College Admission and Testing, Compass Education Group - Resources Students Need During the COVID-19 Pandemic, CollegeXpress - LISTEN: How Coronavirus Has Upended College Admissions, NPR